 Because when your particular creative urges have an honored place in your imagination, you’re fully “at play” in visioning your life.
-As you dream in sync with your deepest creative needs and visions, your third eye, the deep wisdom source in all of us, is active, open, and vibrating.
+As you dream in sync with your own deep creative needs and visions, your third eye, the deep wisdom source in all of us, is active, open, and vibrating.

 In short, as you dare to dream creatively, your body/mind responds in kind.
 Inspiration is clean fuel, my dears.
-Now let’s pull it downward toward grounding our lives.
+Now let’s pull it downward toward actionable grounding in our lives.

 5th Chakra Health

 Toward creativity and health, the next step is for our creative inspirations to take their place in our outer lives, rather than just in the privacy of our imaginations.
 This takes our acts of will.
 Our clear intentions and committed follow-through.

 This satisfying way of living takes speakingourtruth in life.
 About who we are.
 About what we want to contribute.